-Backup of DVD info file definition and 4 other file types and linked programs information.
+Backup of DVD info file definition and 4 other types and linked programs information.

-File extension bup is used by following file type(s):
+The File extension bup is used by the following type(s):

 |BUP suffix is related to DVD backups of IFO files.|